ktekinay/XOJO-SQLBuilder/README.md

 There is only limited error checking so it you want to do something that makes no sense at all, this module won't try to stop you.

-Some databases are not yet supported (Oracle and ODBC).

 ## How To Use It

 Open the included project and copy the **SQLBuilder\_MTC** module into your project.